outreachy-wasian/wikidata-authorBot/README.md

 - PCMID
 - arXiV

+If you want compatibility with a specific academic database, feel free to request it!
+Write a message on the PangolinBot or PangolinMexico User page.

 # Features:
 - Gets articles on Wikidata that are missing author information and are cited in a compatible database.
 This includes:
 1. Scientific papers (items where P31 = Q13442814) with no P50 or no P2093 statements